nskromna/SQL/README.md

 <br><br> **EXAMPLES**
 <br> To retrieve the density of population we need to divide population by area:
 ```
-SELECT name, population/area AS density FROM cities;
+SELECT name, population/area AS population_density FROM cities;
 ```
 To better understand the visualised data we can name the calculated column using alias with AS statement.
 <br> To select the name and the country as a one string we can use both **||** or **CONCAT()**: